Devin Adams: Professional career

 After going undrafted in the 2024 NFL draft, Adams was invited to rookie minicamp on a tryout basis with the New England Patriots but was not signed.
 He signed with the Winnipeg Blue Bombers of the Canadian Football League on May 25, 2024.
 He was moved between the active roster, practice roster, and one-game injured list several times during the 2024 season.
 Adams dressed in 14 games, starting three, overall in 2024, recording 16 tackles on defense, one special teams tackle, and four sacks.

+In 2025, Adams played in ten regular season games with Winnipeg and had nine defensive tackles and two sacks.
+He finished the season on the practice roster and his contract expired on November 2, 2025.

+Following the end of the 2025 CFL season, Adams signed with the Saskatchewan Roughriders on December 17, 2025.